Skip to main content

 Anyone who

-1. exposes their GraphQL endpoint to the internet, and
+1. exposes their GraphQL endpoint to the internet or a wide area network (WAN), and

 This is anyone who is using GraphQL to power their own websites, mobile apps and desktop apps but isn't deliberately exposing their API for others to use.
 Those of you who this applies to (and that is the vast majority of GraphQL users!) should be using an allowlist so that only GraphQL operations that your own developers write can be executed against your GraphQL schema.